sc-eQTLgen-consortium/co-eQTL-meta-analysis/README.md

 ### calculating gene-gene correlations per donor

-we will need two major directories for files:
+we will need two major directories for files, and three supporting files:
 - a place to store the software used in this pipeline
 - a place to store intermediate and final results
 - the singularity image with all the software